Laundry Dry Cleaning Wkrs & Allied Indust Retrmnt Fund Workers United

 How does Laundry Dry Cleaning Wkrs & Allied Indust Retrmnt Fund Workers United spend its money?

 Laundry Dry Cleaning Wkrs & Allied Indust Retrmnt Fund Workers United directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Laundry Dry Cleaning Wkrs & Allied Indust Retrmnt Fund Workers United tax-deductible?